-Student leaders include the following roles:
+Element leaders air force basic training include the following roles:

 The performance of the flight, as seen by supervisors and superiors, falls onto the shoulders of the MTI.
 If they’re not pleased, the DC will be the first to hear about it.
 I did a lot of pushups as a result of the actions of others.
 The DC is the first one to get chewed out by any MTI if the flight is acting out, whether you’re in the dorm or out in the squadron.
 You’ve a very visible target.
 Around week four, you’ll receive a name tag that says “DORM CHIEF” to be worn on your ABUs.
 You’re expected to model the best that the flight has to offer, as your performance reflects positively or poorly upon your MTI.
 You’re also a very vocal presence.
 It is your job to size the flight (organize them from tallest to shortest), as well as to command the flight when needed.
 I’ve also mentioned before that I was typically one of the last ones to do anything – eat, go to sleep, leave the dorm, etc. I had to make sure everyone was accounted for at all times.

 Speaking of a vocal presence, one of my duties was to prepare the flight for instruction when we were in the classroom.
-I would approach the front of the room, execute an about face, and take one step forward at a time, snapping my face to the direction of my flight.
+I would approach the front of the room, execute an about-face, and take one step forward at a time, snapping my face to the direction of my flight.
 I would inspect each row and make corrections based upon how trainees were sitting.
-When I reached the end, I would about face and prepare to be recognized by the instructor.
+When I reached the end, I would about-face and prepare to be recognized by the instructor.
 Once recognized, I would say: